 2. Brohard Paw Park

-Brohard Paw Park is the only dog friendly beach in Sarasota County, making it a hot spot for both locals and tourists.
-It’s open from 7 am until sunset, accommodating both early risers and sunset watchers who want to enjoy the sand and surf.
+Brohard Paw Park in Venice is the only dog friendly beach in Sarasota County, making it a hot spot for both locals and tourists.
+It’s open from 7 am until dusk, accommodating both early risers and sunset watchers who want to enjoy the sand and surf.

-This beach is so dog friendly, in fact, that they provide dog showers, water fountains, and fire hydrants for bathroom breaks.
+The fenced play yard leads to the beach, which is so dog friendly that they provide dog showers, water fountains, and fire hydrants for bathroom breaks.
 This is a very popular dog beach, so social pups will have a blast here.

 3. Fort De Soto Park (Paw Playground)

-This incredible beach was Trip Advisor’s choice for America’s Top Beach in 2009, and our pick for the #1 Pet Friendly Attraction in Florida!
+This incredible beach was Trip Advisor’s choice for America’s Top Beach in 2009, and GoPetFriendly’s pick for the #1 Pet Friendly Attraction in Florida!

-One look reveals why this quarter-mile pet friendly beach is so popular!
-People can stretch out and soak up the sun, while their dogs run off-leash and play in the clear water.
+One look reveals why this quarter-mile pet friendly beach is so popular.
+People can stretch out on the white sand to soak up the sun while their dogs run off-leash and play in the clear water.
 There’s also a 2.5-acre fenced dog park next to the beach.

 READ MORE ⇒ A Dog Friendly Day at Fort De Soto